-Pierce Mortuary Colleges cooperate with all law enforcement agencies in the prevention of drug abuse and drug trafficking.
+Gupton-Jones College cooperates with all law enforcement agencies in the prevention of drug abuse and drug trafficking.
 Persons caught in the possession of a controlled substance will be turned over to the appropriate legal authorities and may face severe consequences.
 Some of these, as prescribed by local, state, and federal law, are costly fines and/or incarceration.
-Before a problem becomes overwhelming, Pierce Mortuary Colleges encourage its students and faculty to seek help from a qualified counselor with an appropriate agency.
+Before a problem becomes overwhelming, Gupton-Jones College encourages its students and faculty to seek help from a qualified counselor with an appropriate agency.